Digital cameras -

 Size

-Smaller is often dearer but it’s great to have the camera on you just in case.
-Bigger cameras tend to have better flash range and take better pictures.
+Smaller cameras are more likely to be with you when needed unexpectedly - that role tends to be filled by mobile phones nowadays, although the usual lack of optical zoom is a big limitation.
+Bigger cameras tend to have better flash range and take much better pictures.
 There are some quite reasonably priced cameras in jacket rather than shirt pocket sizes.
 Or why not have a little camera and a bigger one for special?
+I take that to extremes, with six cameras, all bought at bargain prices (two were free to review), for different roles.

 Megapixels

-Doesn’t really matter nowadays.
-4MP (impossible to buy) is more than enough up to 7x5” prints, even with cropping.
-No point in paying extra for 10MP+ unless you want to print big enlargements.
-In fact, more megapixels can often mean worse low light pictures with lots of noise on them (speckly) because they cram more pixels onto the same tiny-sized CCD sensor.
-Digital SLRs have bigger sensors, as do some bridge/prosumer models.
+Doesn't really matter nowadays.
+4MP (impossible to buy) would be more than enough up to 7x5" prints, even with cropping, and plenty for screen displays.
+No point in chasing past 20MP unless you want to print really big enlargements.
+In fact, more megapixels can often mean worse low light pictures with more noise on them (speckly) because they cram more pixels onto the same sized sensor.
+It also means huge files clogging up your computer if you don't process them.
+My Pixel 6 Pro phone has three cameras, 2 of them 48 or 50MP but downsamples images to 12.5MP to achieve excellent results.

 Sensor size